CIMIL/musmet-bridge/README.md

 - ❌ **Song Select**: Choose a specific song in a sequence.
 - ❌ **Song Position Pointer**: Indicate a specific position in a song for playback.
 - ❌ **System Real-Time Messages**: Clock, start, stop, and continue for synchronization.

+ **NOTE:** for compatibility with PatchWorld, which can only receive one value per OSC message, each MIDI message containing 2 pieces of information (e.g. noteon: pitch and velocity) has been split into 2 separate messages.